 One high-profile component of this program is the Colorado Wildlife Habitat Protection Program (CWHPP), initiated in 2006 with the enactment of legislation to create the Colorado Wildlife Habitat Stamp.
 A ten-dollar habitat stamp must be purchased prior to the purchase of a hunting or fishing license in Colorado (only one habitat stamp is required per license buyer each year).
 The habitat stamp generates approximately \$6 million in revenue annually that, by statute, is earmarked for habitat protection and enhancement.
 The CWHPP program focuses on work with private landowners, local governments, and conservation organizations to protect important fish and wildlife habitat and provide access for the public to enjoy our wildlife heritage.
-The program has helped permanently protect more than 170,000 acres of wildlife habitat through conservation easements and, to a much lesser extent (approximately 5 percent of the acreage involved), fee title acquisition.
+The program has helped permanently protect more than 218,000 acres of wildlife habitat through conservation easements, including ones acquired through third parties (e.g. land trusts) and to a much lesser extent (approximately 5 percent of the acreage involved), fee title acquisition.

-Wetlands and riparian areas make up less than two percent of Colorado's land but, according to some estimates, provide life cycle or important habitat benefits to approximately 75 percent of species in the state.
-Colorado Parks and Wildlife's Wetlands Program, first established in 1997 using wildlife purpose GOCO funds, conserves wetland and riparian habitats and their ecological functions by planning and delivering conservation actions on a landscape scale.
-The program is guided by an updated strategic plan adopted in 2011.
+Wetlands and riparian areas make up less than two percent of Colorado's land but, according to some estimates, provide life cycle or important habitat benefits to approximately 75 percent of wildlife species in the state.
+Colorado Parks and Wildlife's Wetlands Program, first established in 1997 through a GOCO Legacy Grant, conserves wetland and riparian habitats and their ecological functions by planning and delivering conservation actions on a landscape scale.
+The program is guided by a strategic plan adopted in 2011.
 Major goals of the program are to improve the status of declining or at-risk species, and to improve the abundance and distribution of ducks and opportunities for waterfowl hunting.
 The program funds wetland enhancement and restoration projects, conducts strategic planning to prioritize habitat conservation investments, facilitates partnerships, supports local Focus Area Committees, conducts education and outreach on wetlands conservation, and monitors and evaluates wetland projects.
 In cooperation with partner organizations and landowners, the Wetlands Program has protected, restored or enhanced nearly 300,000 acres of wetlands and adjacent habitats and more than 275 miles of streams.